• Skip to primary navigation

 overhead view of a black spoon lifting pinto beans from a pot of beans.

-These pinto beans are amazing for many reasons.
-First, they go with almost anything.
-From Tex-Mex meals like enchiladas and taco salads to BBQ brisket and ribs, to just a steaming bowl with cornbread, pinto beans are great with so many meals!
-Sometimes I freeze half of them for later or make some baked beans with them.
-They're so versatile!
+Pinto beans go with almost anything.
+From BBQ brisket and ribs to a steaming bowl with cornbread, pinto beans are an excellent side-dish for many meals.
+Sometimes I freeze half of them for later or make baked beans.

 four image collage showing steps for making pinto beans in a white pot.

-2. Add beans to a large pot with all of the remaining ingredients.
-Bring to a boil over medium-high heat and boil for 1 minute.
+2. Put the pinto beans in a large pot with your other ingredients.
+Bring the beans to a boil over medium-high heat for one minute.

-For a Mexican version to eat with all of your Mexican and Tex Mex favorites, add a can of diced tomatoes, ½ teaspoon chili powder, and 1 teaspoon ground cumin with the other ingredients.
+Mexican-style pinto beans add flavor and variety to your favorite south-of-the-border dishes.
+Add a can of diced tomatoes, ½ teaspoon chili powder, and 1 teaspoon of ground cumin along with the other ingredients.

 overhead view of pinto beans in a grey bowl with a black spoon in it.

-• Remember to soak the dry beans the night before you plan to cook them, or you'll have to do a quick soak the day you want to cook them.
-It's not the end of the world, but it’s easier if you soak them beforehand.
+• Soak the pinto beans overnight and before you cook them, or you'll have to do a quick soak the day you want to cook them.

-If you forget to soak your beans (because life happens), no worries!
-You can do a 'quick soak' instead.
-Add rinsed and drained beans to a pot, cover with at least 3 inches of water and bring to a boil.
-Boil rapidly for 1 minute, then turn off the heat, cover, and let soak for 1 hour.
-Drain beans and proceed with the recipe.
+If you forget to soak pinto beans, you can perform a 'quick soak' instead.
+Add rinsed and drained beans to a pot, cover with three inches of water and bring to a boil.
+Boil rapidly for 1 minute, then turn off the heat, cover, and let soak for one hour.
+Drain and proceed with the recipe.

 pinto beans in a grey bowl with a black spoon in it with another bowl of beans in the foreground.

-Can These Be Made In The Slow Cooker or Instant Pot?
+Can I Use A Slow Cooker or Instant Pot?

-Yes!
-I've done both.
-I've even kept them on warm for 24 in the slow cooker (due to poor planning) and they were extra delicious!
-For the slow cooker, follow the instructions as written, but cook on high for 3-4 hours.
-For the Instant Pot, follow the directions as written, but cook 8-10 minutes on high pressure (or 25-30 minutes for unsoaked beans) then let the pressure release naturally.
+Both will work just fine.
+One time, I cooked pinto beans for 24 hours in a slow cooker and they were extra delicious.
+With a slow cooker, follow the instructions but cook the pinto beans at a high temperature for 3-4 hours.
+When using an Instant Pot, follow the cooking instructions, but include 8-10 minutes on high pressure (or 25-30 minutes for unsoaked beans) then let the pressure release naturally.

-Did you make this recipe?
+Did you make this pinto beans recipe?
 Please leave a star rating in the comments!

 Print